stephenh/tessell/docs/motivation.md

 Motivation
 ==========

-Tessell has two primary motivations:
+Tessell has three primary motivations:

 1. Provide an MVP architecture with as little view boilerplate as possible
 2. Provide rich models/data binding to have as little inner-class boilerplate as possible
-3. Provide a structured "way to do things" that results in well-built applications
+3. Provide a structured "way to do things" that results in well-built GWT/MVP applications

 MVP
 ---